jansdhillon/terraform-lxd-landscape-client/examples/benchmark/README.md

 - Terraform or OpenTofu
 - Registration information for a Landscape Server account
 - An Ubuntu Pro token
-- Recommended: Autoregistration enabled on Landscape Server
+- Autoregistration enabled on Landscape Server

 ## Running the plan